 What do you think of when you hear the words “Native American”?

-The reality is that all of these unfortunate tropes are just stereotypes.
-There isn’t a singular Native American identity — the US alone has 567 federally recognized tribes, as well as hundreds more unrecognized ones, each with their own history, culture and, in many cases, language.
+There isn’t a singular Native American identity — the US alone has 574 federally recognized tribes, as well as hundreds more unrecognized ones, each with their own history, culture, and in many cases, language.
 Did you know that more than 260 indigenous languages are spoken in the United States and Canada?

 Why Learn an Indigenous Language?

 You want a challenge.
 Unlike Romance and Germanic languages, indigenous languages do not share direct roots with English.
-This means that the vocabulary and grammar will be completely new — and completely fascinating.
+This means that the vocabulary and grammar will be completely new — and the linguistic diversity completely fascinating.

 You want to set yourself apart in the job market.
-Everyone is learning Spanish, French, Arabic or Chinese (see above).
+Everyone is learning European languages like Spanish, French, or even Arabic or Chinese.
 Don’t you want to stand out?

-You want to do work in that community.
+You want to work with a local community.
 Maybe Standing Rock has woken you up to environmental racism, or maybe you’re outraged by the poor living conditions on some reservations.
-If you think you might want to work or do research with an indigenous community, speak to a member about learning their language.
+If you want to work or do research with an indigenous community, speak to a member about learning their language.

-You’re an indigenous person who wants to reclaim the language.
-Many indigenous languages were all but wiped out when the US government opened Indian boarding schools in 1860, intending to “kill the Indian, save the man.”
-These schools effectively kidnapped children from their communities and stripped them of their culture.
+You’re an indigenous person who wants to reclaim your language.
+Many indigenous languages were all but wiped out when the US government opened boarding schools in 1860.
+These schools effectively kidnapped children from their communities and stripped them of their language and culture.
 Today, reclaiming the language is an act of resistance.

 You’re just interested.
 If you have a passion for a language, then go for it!
 That’s a good enough reason.

 So, which languages should you learn?
-I have a few suggestions.
+We have a few suggestions.

 Region: North Carolina, Oklahoma, Arkansas

-Cherokee has six tones (high, highfall, rising, low, lowfall, falling), but younger speakers are radically simplifying the tones to make it easier to learn.
+- Cherokee has six tones (high, high fall, rising, low, low fall, falling), although younger speakers are radically simplifying the tones to make it easier to learn.
 One day, they may disappear altogether.